Textualize/textual/docs/guide/layout.md

 Each of these values sets the width of a column.
 The first value refers to the left-most column, the second value refers to the next column, and so on.
 In the example above, we've given the left-most column a width of `2fr` and the other columns widths of `1fr`.
-As a result, the first column is allocated double the width of the other columns.
+As a result, the first column is allocated twice the width of the other columns.

 Similarly, we can adjust the height of a row using `grid-rows`.
-In the example that follows, we use `%` units to adjust the first row of our grid to `15%` height, and the second row to `85%` height (while retaining the `grid-columns` change from above).
+In the following example, we use `%` units to adjust the first row of our grid to `25%` height, and the second row to `75%` height (while retaining the `grid-columns` change from above).

 === "Output"